codevogel/svelte-db-portal/tutorial/1-svelte/README.md

 - Understand how to use Typescript in Svelte components.
 - Understand how the `$state` and `$derived` runes work in svelte to create reactive variables and derived state.
 - Understand how to use the `$props()` rune to pass data between components.
-- Understand how to create Stores in Svelte to share reactive data across components.
+- Understand how re-use strings across components.

 At the end of this chapter, you will have created:
 - A Svelte application with basic layout and routing.